rawitat/gtypist_lessons/programming_quotes.typ

 I:Bill Gates
 S:The first rule of any technology used in a business is that automation :applied to an efficient operation will magnify the efficiency.
- :The second is that automation applied to an inefficiency operation will :magnify the inefficiency.
+ :The second is that automation applied to an inefficient operation will :magnify the inefficiency.

 *:G2_9